 (World Green Building Council, US Green Building Council)

-The Green Building Council in India has been present for almost twenty years, since 2001.
+The Green Building Council in India has been present for almost 20 years, since 2001.
 In that time, it has helped the country’s architecture turn more toward sustainability.
-The proof of the growth of green building in this country is that, at the end of 2018, India reportedly had 24.81 million gross square meters of LEED-certified space.
+Proof of the growth of green buildings in this country is that, at the end of 2018, India reportedly had 24.81 million gross square meters of LEED-certified space.

-13. Green architecture could reduce up to 84 gigatonnes of CO2 emissions by 2050.
+13. Green architecture could reduce up to 84 gigatons of CO2 emissions by 2050.

 (World Green Building Council)

-Undoubtedly, among the greatest benefits of this particular architecture trend is the role it can play in reducing our carbon footprint and inhibiting the rise of global temperatures.
+Undoubtedly, among the greatest benefits of this particular architecture trend is its role in reducing our carbon footprint and inhibiting the rise of global temperatures.
 This potential lies in sustainable structures’ energy efficiency, fuel switching, and consumption of renewable energy.

-14. About 47% of industry respondents expect to make the majority of their projects green by 2021.
+14. About 47% of industry respondents expected to make the majority of their projects green by 2021.

 (World Green Building Council)

-As per green building global industry statistics elaborated in the World Green Building Trends 2018 report by SmartMarket, there is an increasing inclination toward green building movements in the construction industry.
+As per the green building global industry statistics elaborated in the World Green Building Trends 2018 report by SmartMarket, there’s an increasing inclination toward green building movements in the construction industry.
 More and more industry leaders globally express an interest in making at least 60% of their projects green or investing in renewable energy.
+For example, solar energy is high on the list of ways to create a greener building.

 15. China is at the very top of the green movement.